Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_05.md

 ## Key Insight

-This extremely small field strength shows that the proton’s gravitational force is negligible compared to electrostatic forces at the atomic scale.
-Gravity has very little influence on elementary particles compared to electromagnetic interactions.
+The required electric field is extremely small in macroscopic terms, but at the atomic scale electromagnetic forces dominate gravitational forces by many orders of magnitude.
+This is why gravity is typically negligible in particle-level interactions compared to electrostatic effects.